gaganmalvi/ParanoidInstaller-CLI/README.md

 - Easy recovery installer
 - Ability to download files with your specified URLs

-### Issues and Caution
-- Works only on A-only QCOM devices at the moment that have fastboot and ADB
-- Dynamic partitioned A-only devices may work, it's untested and not recommended (if you have specifically tested it, you can let me know at the email at the bottom of the README)
-- Specifically tested on my device: Xiaomi Redmi Note 4X (mido)

-### In The Future
-- Will add support for fastboot flashing IMGs for system, vendor, odm and other partitions respectively.
-- Will add support for A/B partitioned devices.
-- Automatic downloads of ROMs using the codename itself.

 ##### If you like my work, please consider donating.
 ###### Support email: malvi@aospa.co